Police Service of Northern Ireland: Controversy

+Contracting

+In 2009, the Northern Ireland High Court set aside a proposed security services contract which the PSNI intended to award after conducting a procurement exercise using the "light tough regime", available under the then-current public procurement regulations.
+The PSNI had not operated a "standstill period" following their evaluation of tenders received, i.e. a period during which interested bidders could assess and if necessary challenge the authority's decision.
+The court held that this "high value contract with demonstrable cross-border interest" should have had a standstill period in place before contract award.

 Officer misconduct

-In 2021 the BBC reported on news of 39 internal investigations into sexual misconduct or domestic abuse by PSNI officers over the past five years.
+In 2021, the BBC reported on news of 39 internal investigations into sexual misconduct or domestic abuse by PSNI officers over the past five years.

-In January 2023 9 PSNI officers were fired in for sexual misconduct or domestic abuse.
+In January 2023, nine PSNI officers were fired for sexual misconduct or domestic abuse.

-In 2023 the Northern Ireland Public Prosecution Service (PPSNI) charged two PSNI officers for taking pictures of dead bodies.
-This was first reported on in 2022 by the BBC news program Spotlight, after they spoke with family members of a man who committed suicide in 2017.
+In 2023, the Northern Ireland Public Prosecution Service (PPSNI) charged two PSNI officers for taking pictures of dead bodies.
+This was first reported on in 2022 by the BBC news programme Spotlight, after they spoke with family members of a man who committed suicide in 2017.
 The family of the man was concerned about the behaviour of officers on the scene.

 This 2023 disciplinary decision came about as a result of an internal investigation titled "Operation Warwick", by the Police Ombudsman for Northern Ireland.
 For these charges, one officer was dismissed, and one was suspended.

 2023 data breaches

-The PSNI suffered two data breaches in 2023, in which personal details of thousands of PSNI officers and staff was inadvertedly published on a public website.